schwzr/dsf-spring-school-imaging-tests/exercises/exercise-4.md

    Verify the DSF BPE server started successfully and deployed the `highmedorg_helloCos` process.

 5. Start the `highmedorg_helloDic` process by posting a specific FHIR [Task](http://hl7.org/fhir/R4/task.html) resource to the DSF FHIR server of the `Test_DIC` organization:
-   Execute therefore the `main` method of the `org.highmed.dsf.process.tutorial.TutorialExampleStarter` class to create the [Task](http://hl7.org/fhir/R4/task.html) resource needed to start the `highmedorg_helloDic` process.
+   Execute therefore the `main` method of the `dev.dsf.process.tutorial.TutorialExampleStarter` class to create the [Task](http://hl7.org/fhir/R4/task.html) resource needed to start the `highmedorg_helloDic` process.

    Verify that the `highmedorg_helloDic` process was executed successfully by the `Test_DIC` DSF BPE server and possibly the `highmedorg_helloCos` process by the `Test_COS` DSF BPE server, depending on whether decision of your algorithm based on the input parameter allowed to start the `highmedorg_helloDic` process.